EliotGann/QANT/README.md

 1.)
 Clone this repository to your local computer (doesn't matter where you store it, the default location is probaby fine)

 2.)
-Create a shortcut (windows) or alias (mac) of the AUNEXAFS.ipf file and put it in the "Igor Procedures" folder (within Igor, go to  Help -> Igor Pro User Files)
+Create a shortcut (windows) or alias (mac) of the QANTboot.ipf file and put it in the "Igor Procedures" folder (within Igor, go to  Help -> Igor Pro User Files)

 3.) within the "user procedures" (within Igor, go to  Help -> Igor Pro User Files) folder create a folder called "Atomic Scattering Factors".